pingleware/transferagent-stockcertificate-creator/README.md

     1.0.0         12/26/2021        Initial release, save as MS-Word doc format

 # EOL or End-of-Life
 When a piece of software is useful, there should never be an EOL doctrine.
-The intention for mtbridge-server is to achieve immoratlity ;).
+The intention for this application is to achieve immoratlity ;).

 At some point of time in the future, this project may appear to be dead and abandon.
 The opposite will be true!